Skip to content

 What does UK Professional Indemnity Insurance usually cover?

-• Professional Negligence
+• Professional negligence

-• Errors or Mistakes
+• Errors or mistakes in the service

-• Loss of Data
+• Loss of data or confidentiality issues

 Tell me more about the limits of Professional Indemnity cover…